Professor Sheena Radford

 - Fellow of the Royal Society of Chemistry, 2003

-- ASBMB and American Chemical Society
+- ASBMB and American Chemical Society membership

-- Biochemical Society and Protein Society
+- Biochemical Society membership

 I currently teach Biochemistry at both undergraduate and postgraduate levels.
 Specifically, I teach basic mechanisms and concepts in protein folding, and contribute to Advanced Topic Units to final year students.
 Our laboratory also hosts students for their final year research projects (Biochemistry and Biological Sciences) for both BSc and MBiol schemes.
-Finally, I teach on a module in Protein Folding and Assembly in the Astbury Centre Wellcome Trust funded 4-year PhD scheme, the Molecular Basis of Biological Mechanisms.
+Finally, I teach on a module in Protein Folding and Assembly in the Astbury Centre Wellcome Trust funded 4-year PhD scheme, The Molecular Basis of Biological Mechanisms.